 Luxembourg-Ville Travel Guide

-In the early morning haze Luxembourg is reminiscent of an ancient fairytale city, full of towers and turrets.
+In the early morning mist Luxembourg is reminiscent of an ancient fairytale city, full of towers and turrets.
 The old centre of town, which has been declared a UNESCO World Heritage Site, can trace its history back to the 10th century, when Siegfried, Count of the Ardennes, built a castle on a rock above the Alzette River.
 He named the castle Lucilinburhuc.
 Over the centuries the castle and surrounding town was strengthened with numerous additional fortifications, walls and gates until it became known as the 'Gibraltar of the North'.
 Today the various components of the fortress are the city's chief tourist attraction.
 There are some other interesting sights in the old centre of town though, including several museums.

 Become our Luxembourg-Ville Travel Expert